xkitsios/Sim-Piece/README.md

 # Sim-Piece
 *Sim-Piece: Highly Accurate Piecewise Linear Approximation through Similar Segment Merging*

-The source code of the Sim-Piece publication is available [here](https://github.com/xkitsios/Sim-Piece/releases/tag/Paper_Edition).

 ## Description
 Sim-Piece is a time-series lossy data compressor influenced by PLA.
 If you are interested in lossless time-series compression you can take a look at our CHIMP algorithm available at https://github.com/panagiotisl/chimp.